s11ngh/cs317/multiagent/README.md

 ### Q1 (4 pts): Reflex Agent

 Improve the `ReflexAgent` in `multiAgents.py` to play respectably.
 The provided reflex agent code provides some helpful examples of methods that query the `GameState` for information.
+You are welcome to change the code in any way you see fit, so long as you don't touch our method headers.

+A reflex agent chooses an action at each choice point by examining its alternatives via a state evaluation function.
 A capable reflex agent will have to consider both food locations and ghost locations to perform well.
+Your job is to come up with some heuristic for pacman will decide what to do/approach/avoid each timestep.
+That are countless way to set this up, so get creative, but don't spend too much time on this question, as the majority of the project lies ahead.

-Your agent should easily and reliably clear the `testClassic` layout:
+Your modified reflex agent should easily and reliably clear the `testClassic` layout:

     python pacman.py -p ReflexAgent -l testClassic